navin-neu/CuePointGrooveMachine/readme.md

 -  Because the cue-points change the playback position instantaneousl some drum loops will have have an audible click on cue-point change.
 I attempted to remedy this with a `line~` object that would ramp from 0 to 1 in a few ms whenever a new cuepoint was activated.
 While this would work if the ramp-time was high enough, it also resulted in a loss of transients in the drum hits that were lined up with the cue point.
 As a result, I decided against the ramp time.
 Clicks are avoidable if the loop is dry and tightly timed.

 *Thanks to Blu Mar Ten for the included samples.
-They are part of a sample pack available [here](https://www.blumarten.com/product/junglejungle-free-sample-pack/).*
+They are part of a sample pack freely available [here](https://www.blumarten.com/product/junglejungle-free-sample-pack/).*